Hotels near Santa Cruz River Park

 Holiday Inn Express & Suites Tucson by IHG

-- Keep picnic supplies fresh in the in-room mini-refrigerator overnight
+- Keep snacks and drinks cold in the mini-refrigerator

 Red Roof Inn Tucson Downtown – University